Staff & Volunteers

 Peter Wagner, JD, Executive Director.
 Peter Wagner teaches, lectures, and writes about the negative impact of mass incarceration in the United States.
 His current focus is on demonstrating — through graphics, legal research, and state-by-state analyses — how the U.S. Census Bureau's practice of counting the nation's mostly urban prisoners as residents of the often remote communities in which they are incarcerated distorts the democratic process.
 The New York Times editorial board has written 21 editorials supporting his efforts to change the way prisoners are counted, and the Boston Globe identified him as the "leading public critic" of the prisoner miscount.
 He has presented his research at national and international conferences and meetings, including a Census Bureau Symposium, a meeting of the National Academies, and keynote addresses at Harvard and Brown Universities and the Crossroads Correctional Center in Cameron Missouri.
 Mr. Wagner's publications include Importing Constituents: Prisoners and Political Clout in New York (2002); The Prison Index: Taking the Pulse of the Crime Control Industry (2003); and Breaking the Census: Redistricting in an Era of Mass Incarceration (2012).

 Aleks Kajstura, JD, Legal Director.
 Aleks began her career with the Prison Policy Initiative in 2003 helping to digitize criminal justice reports, and soon thereafter was editing our research database.
-She helped develop our Prisoners of the Census project and prepare evidence for the Southern Center for Human Rights' Whitaker v.
-Perdue case.
-Aleks led our school zone project and was lead author of the report, The Geography of Punishment: How Huge Sentencing Enhancement Zones Harm Communities, Fail to Protect Children.
 After graduating from the Benjamin N. Cardozo School of Law in May 2008, Aleks assumed the position of President of the Prison Policy Initiative Board of Directors.
 After a clerkship at the Connecticut Superior Court, she joined the Prison Policy Initiative full-time, as our legal director, in November 2009.
-In her spare time, Aleks skates with Pioneer Valley Roller Derby and serves as the Clerk of the Finance Committee for the Town of Sunderland.
+She helped develop our Prisoners of the Census project, preparing evidence for the Southern Center for Human Rights' Whitaker v.
+Perdue case and authoring Prison Gerrymandering in Massachusetts: How the Census Bureau prison miscount invites phantom constituents to town meeting.
+Aleks led our school zone project and was lead author of the report, The Geography of Punishment: How Huge Sentencing Enhancement Zones Harm Communities, Fail to Protect Children, and author of Reaching too far: How Connecticut's large sentencing enhancement zones miss the mark.
+In her spare time, Aleks coaches for Pioneer Valley Roller Derby and serves as the Chair of the Finance Committee for the Town of Sunderland.

 Leah Sakala, Policy Analyst, has been working with the Prison Policy Initiative since 2008.
 She is the author of Return to Sender: Postcard-only Mail Policies in Jail, which the National Institute of Corrections called "required reading for policy makers and anyone working with individuals in jail custody."
-She also co-authored Reaching too far, coming up short: How large sentencing enhancement zones miss the mark and Please Deposit All of Your Money: Kickbacks, Rates, and Hidden Fees in the Jail Phone Industry.
-She is also the manager of our research database and editor of our legal resource database.
+She also co-authored Reaching too far, coming up short: How large sentencing enhancement zones miss the mark, Please Deposit All of Your Money: Kickbacks, Rates, and Hidden Fees in the Jail Phone Industry, and Mass Incarceration: The Whole Pie.
+She is also responsible for much of the organization's communications and development work, and she manages our research database and edits our legal resource database.
 She graduated magna cum laude from Smith College.

 Corey Frost is a law student at the University of North Carolina School of Law.
 He is conducting pro bono research on correctional standards in order to support the Prison Policy Initiative's work fighting to end letter bans in local jails.